-With its golf course and luscious spa, the Westin Cairo is all about wellbeing.
-And it’s perfect for a staycation away from the city.
+With its golf course and spa, the Westin Cairo is all about wellbeing.
+And it’s perfect for a staycation.
+Here’s my hotel review.

 When I check in, the clerk gives me a map of a three and five-mile jogging route through the leafy hotel grounds.
 Four different chocolate balls greet me when I enter my room, along with a leaflet about their nutritional benefits.